Skip to main content

 Destination Address (Optional)

-The destination.address field is now optional.
+The destination.address field is optional for swap, gateway, and earn rules.
 When not provided, the system uses smart fallback logic to determine the recipient address:

 For most use cases, you can omit the destination address and let the system automatically route funds to the appropriate address based on the settlement type.